YourOnly-One/site.way/content/en-ph/pages/statement-of-faith.md

 <h3>The Gospel; Keys to Salvation; and Baptism</h3>
 <figure class="quote_box qbs_verse01 qbm_doublequotationmark qbc_midnightblue">
   <blockquote>
-    <p>Kepha said to them, "Repent, and be immersed, every one of you, in the Name of <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> Messiah for the forgiveness of your sins, and you will receive the gift of the Set-apart Ruah."</p>
+    <p>Kepha said to them, "Repent, and be immersed, every one of you, in the Name of <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> Messiah for the forgiveness of your sins, and you will receive the gift of the Set-apart Ruah."</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">